A perfect harmony of horror and intrigue.

 The campaign creative required never tried before interactivity and the development of a Facebook Messenger bot to converse with users and demand they returned to the site over several weeks.

 From launch, social media quickly erupted with a flurry of intrigue and shared fascination from a captivated audience.
 The drip-fed messages and brief insights into the show only added to the compelling experience.
 At the peak of the campaign and just two weeks to go, events across the country, the administration’s response and the portrayal in the media created a perfect storm of bad association.

 FX found another creative way to shut down the experience while adding to the extraordinary puzzle.

 Despite its early demise, the campaign racked up some of WIREWAX’s best performance.
 Over 1.1million users took part, hundreds of thousands of video clips consumed and millions of interactions over the course of the campaign.
 500,000+ Facebook messages sent, 385,000 responses received with over 20,000 tweets and social references and a record number of viewers hit the screens on launch day.

-The campaign was a demonstration of a perfect harmony - a bold and inspired client, a unique subject, and an powerhouse of creative technology and team from WIREWAX.
+The campaign was a demonstration of perfect harmony – a bold and inspired client, a unique subject, and a powerhouse of creative technology and the team from WIREWAX.

 Experience it for yourself here: ahs.wirewax.tv

 Written by Steve Callanan, CEO